By Dr. Brent Conrad

 4) Ask significant others (close friends, family) how they feel about the amount of time you spend on Facebook.
 Ask them for honest feedback, be prepared to listen, and try not to be defensive.
 Do they believe that you are addicted to Facebook?
 Would your relationship with this person improve if were able to cut back on the time you spend on Facebook?

 6) When you log on to Facebook, set an external reminder for your allotted time.
 This may be a timer on your computer, a reminder from a friend or family member, or a physical timer sitting right next to you.
-When your time expires, log off -
+When your time expires, log off - no exceptions!

 7) Limit the number of automatic feeds and status updates you receive.
 Do you really need automatic updates from that person you haven't talked to in ten years and really have no desire to ever see in person again?